|£36,024 to £44,263 with a discretionary range to £48,350 per annum (pro-rata)

 Furthermore, we are looking for a candidate with a sharp and analytical mind with demonstrable skills in communication, numeracy, IT, planning, organisation, and time management, who can work autonomously with a flexible and adaptive approach to manage a large and complex workload and to work to deadlines under pressure in a team context, reorienting at short notice as required.
 A university degree or equivalent experience would be desirable.

-For a full list of duties and selection criteria, please click on the 'Apply' button above.
+For a full list of duties and selection criteria, please see the attached job description.

 The post will be fixed term for one year in the first instance.